 Accepting and Creating a Plan

 Finally, when it feels hopeless right now, you need to give yourself an opportunity to stop focusing on how it feels now and get ready for how it's going to improve in the future.
-There are two steps to this.
+There are two parts to this.
 The first step is taking a step back and telling yourself that it's okay for you to have anxiety.
-You need to accept it instead of trying to fight it, because acceptance is the most important tool for believing you can overcome it.
+You need to accept it instead of trying to fight it because acceptance is the most critical tool for believing you can overcome it.

 Learning to Cope in the Long Run

 Starting on your path towards curing your anxiety forever is one of the greatest commitments you can make as someone that deals with anxiety or panic attacks, and the good news is that treatment is possible for everyone.
-There is no anxiety that can't have some type of cure.
+All anxiety can be cured.

 You simply need to avoid certain traps:

 - Believing you can cure it on your own.